-Four athletes have only accomplished the rare achievement of becoming a UFC double-weight champion throughout the history of the Dana White-headed MMA organization.
-This champ-champ status has cemented the fighters’ names to be constant favorites in online sports betting.
+Four athletes have accomplished the rare achievement of becoming a UFC double-weight champion throughout the history of the Dana White-headed MMA organization.
+This champ-champ status has cemented the fighters’ names as constant favorites in online sports betting.

 UFC Fighters Who Became Simultaneous Two Division Champions